jdi-docs/jdi-mobile/source/includes/_documentation.md

 ### Slider
 <a href="https://developer.apple.com/design/human-interface-guidelines/ios/controls/sliders/" target="_blank" style="font-weight: bold;">
 A Slider</a> is a horizontal track with a control called a thumb, which you can slide with your finger to move between a minimum and maximum value, such as screen brightness level or position during media playback.
-As a slider’s value changes, the portion of track between the minimum value and the thumb fills with color.
-A slider can optionally display left and right icons that illustrate the meaning of the minimum and maximum values.

 ```java